- » How to Apply

 How much should I borrow?

-Unless you specify otherwise, the PLUS will be ONE loan with TWO disbursements (fall & spring).
+Unless you specify otherwise during the application, the PLUS will be ONE loan with TWO disbursements (fall & spring).
 As a general rule of thumb, you can view the fall invoice to see how much is needed to cover the student's charges, then double that amount and add a little (if you'd like to provide a cushion & cover the fee.)

 Example- if you need $5000 for fall, then you may want to apply for roughly $10,500.
 After origination fees are deducted you will get around $5000 for fall and $5000 for spring.
 Or, if you are unsure of how much to borrow- you can request the max amount on the application.